faisalshah11/nomad-consul-jenkins/README.md

 # nomad-consul-jenkins

-Vagrant file to create nomad and consul master, two nomad workers with consul clients, one nginx server for reverse proxy.
+Vagrantfile to create nomad and consul master, two nomad workers, one nginx server for reverse proxy and jenkins server for app deployments.

 Single node master (with nomad and consul) is used due to local env limitation, consul and nomad master should be separated with 3 node (minimum) cluster.